Gitty-McHubface/sdc-project3/README.md

 ![alt text][image6]

-The Lambda normalization layer zero centers the pixel values of the input image within a range of -0.5 to 0.5.
+The Lambda normalization layer zero-centers the pixel values of the input image within a range of -0.5 to 0.5.

 My first attempt used only the center camera images and a validation split of 0.2.
 It was obvious from the training and validation loss that the model was overfitting the training data.
 The car drove poorly and veered off at the first corner.